NCAS-CMS/cfa-conventions/source/cfa.md

 container for the usual attributes that define the data (such as **`standard_name`** and **`units`**), with the addition of special attributes that provide instructions on how to create the aggregated data.
 The data type of the aggregated variable is the data type of the aggregated data.
-Therefore, if an aggregated variable is defined as being packed, via the **`scale_factor`** and **`add_offset`** attributes, then the aggregated data must be considered as being packed in the same manner.

 The dimensions of the aggregated data, called the *aggregated dimensions*, must exist as dimensions in the parent file and must be